So, I’ve gone keto.

 The Lead Up

 Over the last few years, it felt like I was losing my health.
 I was getting sick more often.
 I had no energy, to the point where I didn’t have the energy to socialize.
 Memory issues.
 Cuts took weeks and weeks to heal, then scarred.
 I felt horrible every summer, blood sugar spiking and crashing.
 I was ravenous if I didn’t eat, and at times I needed to carry snacks to prevent horrible “crashes”.
 Starting seven or eight years ago, and lasting a couple of years, I lost more than half my hair.
 My body hurt.
 Joints started hurting, and just got worse and worse – knee, shoulder, wrist.
-Urinary incontinence just before my period.
-My period got longer, and ridiculously heavy, but cycles were shorter.
 More facial acne than I had as a teen.
 Acne on my shoulders, even cystic acne on my chest.
+My period got longer, and ridiculously heavy, but cycles were shorter.
 Thickening of my ankles.
 Blood vessels just above my ankles looked different, and the skin was painful when touched.
-GERD, leading to a prescription antacid.
+GERD (acid reflux), leading to a prescription antacid.
 Cold hands and feet, and low body temperature.
-I could be diagnosed as depressed, and felt it closing it, but it didn’t feel like a normal depression.
+Urinary incontinence just before my period.
+I could be diagnosed as depressed, and felt it closing in, but it didn’t feel like a normal depression.
 My doctor told me that I “wasn’t aging well”.

 And, to be blunt: I’m overweight.
 Since university, I’ve gained and lost weight several times.
 A few years ago, I took a more sustainable approach: lose a size a year.
 Recently, the weight changes have been somewhat inexplicable – not losing when I tried, and dropping when there was apparent no reason.
 But with my health crashing, losing the remaining three sizes became a preference; the priority had to be getting healthy.

 I was not going to accept living so sick.
 I knew something was wrong – and I didn’t want this to be my future.
 In desperation, I asked my chiropractor for advice, and he suggested a naturopath.
 My GP had mentioned that, too.
-I looked up what they were; I wasn’t sure if they were “quacks” or legit, I didn’t know what they were.
-Naturopaths are licensed health care professionals in Ontario, who focus on whole body (a holistic approach) and on preventing disease.
-So, finally, someone who was concerned about my symptoms!
+I looked up what they were; I wasn’t sure if they were “quacks” or legit, I didn’t know.
+Naturopaths are licensed health care professionals in Ontario, who focus on whole body (a holistic approach) and on preventing disease, whereas conventional medicine focuses on treating disease.
+So, finally, someone who was concerned about my not-yet-disease symptoms!

 So she told me to try Leanne Vogel’s approach to low carb/high fat eating.
-I was resistant – combine a lifelong genuine dislike of the taste of fat with the [mistaken] belief that fat was bad, and you have a recipe for procrastination.
-But, I got sick of feeling lousy, I had another surgery coming up, she ordered me to do it, and I do trust her – so I gave in, bought the Keto Beginnings e-book, and read it.
+I was resistant: combine a lifelong genuine dislike of the taste of fat with the [mistaken] belief that fat was bad, and you have a recipe for procrastination.
+But I got sick of feeling lousy, I had another surgery coming up, she ordered me to do it, and I trusted her – so I gave in, bought the Keto Beginnings e-book, and read it.

 Wow!
 The Improvements!

 I started on January 31, 24 days before I was scheduled to have wrist surgery.
 I wanted to get maximum healing as soon as possible, so I followed the meal plan.
 (I even made the bacon; I usually don’t want pig in the house!).
 The first week’s meal prep was really hard, because I had no energy.
-My husband had been doing all the cooking, for months.
-It took me hours some evenings to prep the food.
+For months, my husband had been doing all the cooking.
+It took me hours some evenings to prep the food since I had no energy or focus.
 The changes were subtle at first, then sped up.
 Week 2’s meal prep was easier, and by Week 3, I had no problem preparing and freezing extra meals, for my first days post-surgery.
 I was positively bouncing, I had so much energy!
 I felt like myself again – but better, because I could appreciate what I now had.

-I’m now in Week 13 of eating keto (nearly three months).
-I’m eight weeks post-surgery, and have been trying to eat intuitively, without a formal meal plan, for seven weeks
+I’m now four months into eating keto.
+I’m 14 weeks post-surgery, and have been trying to eat intuitively, without a formal meal plan, for three weeks.

 So, here are the benefits that I’ve personally experienced: